21+ Best Countries To Teach Abroad

 Cons:

-6) Singapore – Modern SE Asian country
+6) Singapore – Modern but expensive

-This country is an island city state.
-The country is quite small and has limited amount of things to do.
-To travel anywhere requires you to fly out of the country which could get annoying long term.
-Some teachers complain with being bored living in Singapore after the first year.
-Also, Singapore is very strict with cleanliness and the law imposes strict fines for even benign things like not flushing the toilet.
+This country is an island city-state and is relatively small, and has a limited amount of things to do.
+Traveling anywhere requires you to fly out of the country, which could be annoying long-term.
+Some teachers complain about being bored living in Singapore after the first year.

 Pros: